Syed Ali Sultan

 Mr. Ali Sultan is a seasoned banker with over 25 years of multi-functional experience in the financial and banking sectors with renowned financial institutions in the Middle-East and Pakistan; offering knowledge across global markets, financial institutions and cross-border risk.

-At present, Ali is working for Bank Alfalah Limited as Group Head of Global Treasury and Capital Markets, where he is managing both local and international markets.
-He is also a member of the Management Committees including MANCOM, Credit Risk Committee, Investment Committee, and Asset & Liability Committee.
+At present, Ali is working with Habib Bank AG Zurich as CEO for Group Financial Institutions and Treasury.
+Previously, he was working with Bank Alfalah Limited as Group Head of Global Treasury and Capital Markets, where he was managing both local and international markets.
+He was also a member of the Management Committees including MANCOM, Credit Risk Committee, Investment Committee, and Asset & Liability Committee in Bank Alfalah Limited.

 Prior to joining Bank Alfalah, he served at State Bank of Pakistan (SBP) as a Director of Financial Markets & Foreign Exchange Policy Department and was responsible for implementing the Central Bank’s strategic goal of policy formulation and development of vibrant financial markets.

 Prior to SBP, he was MD/Regional Head of Financial Institutions at BNP Paribas, where he was responsible for managing senior level relationships and offering global markets and trade & FI products to central banks, banks and NBFIs across MENA region.
 He was also responsible for managing a sizable lending book under different cross border risk.